Gary Mayer, Ph.D.

 Before coming to SFA in 1992, he taught at Carson-Newman College in Jefferson City, Tenn., Troy University in Alabama, of which he is a founding faculty member of the Hall School of Journalism, and East Texas State University (now Texas A&M-Commerce).

 One of his research interests is American journalism history.
-He presented several papers at the Western Journalism Historians Conference, a national meeting held at the University of California-Berkeley.
+He presented several papers at the Western Journalism Historians Conference, a national meeting held at the University of California-Berkley.
 He was Research Chair in 2000 and Conference Chair in 2001.
 He also has presented papers at conferences sponsored by the Southwest Education Council for Journalism/Mass Communication.
-Dr. Mayer also has given papers on a variety of topics, including the Jewish Confederacy, at conferences sponsored by The Popular Culture Association in the South.
+Dr. Mayer has given papers on a variety of topics, including the Jewish Confederacy, at conferences sponsored by the Popular Culture Association in the South.

 Another research interest is general semantics.
-Dr. Mayer, a member of the Institute of General Semantics, has published articles in the organization's journals and has participated in a round table held in New York City.
+Dr. Mayer, a member of the Institute for General Semantics, has published articles in the organizations journals and presents a paper each fall at a symposium held at the Princeton Club in New York City.

-His wife, Judy, is a licensed professional counselor.
+His wife Judy is a licensed professional counselor.
 Their son, Michael, lives in Austin with his wife, Jennifer, and their daughter, Lily.
-Their daughter and son-in-law, Michelle and Greg Gleinser, reside in Carrollton, near Dallas.
-A grandson, John Michael, born Aug.
-17, 2001, shares his birthday with Dr. Mayer and his son.
-The Gleinsers also have a daughter, Katelynn.
+Their daughter, Michelle, resides in Carrollton, near Dallas.
+Michelle has two children, John Michael, and Katelynn.
+Dr. Mayer, Michael, and John Michael share the same birthday.